MarekHalaczkiewicz/Mood4/README.md

 # 5.
 # The Team:
    Who is Mood4?
 Here we go:
-   Agnes, Marek, Orkan and Gordon
+   Agnes, Marek, Okan and Gordon